districtr/districtr/docs/03toolsplugins/toolbar.md

 ### Suggestions

-- If there is only one`Toolbar` object made and maintained, couldn't it be a global variable?
 - Toolbar's `this.state`, is not initialized in the constructor.
 - `setMenuItems(...)` is passed a copy of information from the `State` object by the plugins.
 Couldn't it just render from its own reference to